Trading the Japanese Yen

-After the end of the Second World War, the Yen has lost a lot of its value and in order to bring stability to the economy, the Yen’s exchange rate was pegged to the US Dollar.
+After the end of the Second World War, the Yen lost a lot of its value and in order to bring stability to the economy, the Yen’s exchange rate was pegged to the US Dollar.
 In 1971, this system was abandoned and the Yen was allowed to float freely on the market.
-There then followed periods of both depreciation and appreciated because of the oil crisis in 1973 which led to the government maintaining a currency intervention policy.
-This means that the Yen has a “dirty float regime” which continue to this day.
-There is a strong focus on encouraging a competitive market for exports by ensuring the Yen has a low value through having a trade surplus.
-Although there was a temporary change in this situation in 1985 due to the Plaza Accord, sine then, the Yen has once more decreased in value with the BOJ maintaining a policy of interest rates which remain close to zero and a policy of extreme anti-inflation.
+There then followed periods of both depreciation and appreciation because of the oil crisis in 1973, which led to the government maintaining a currency intervention policy.
+This means that the Yen has a “dirty float regime” which continues to this day.
+There is a strong focus on encouraging a competitive market for exports by ensuring that the Yen has a low value through having a trade surplus.
+Although there was a temporary change in this situation in 1985 due to the Plaza Accord, since then the Yen has once more decreased in value, with the BOJ maintaining a policy of extreme anti-inflation, with interest rates being kept close to zero .

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|

-|XM||$5||CySec||100%||Read Review||Visit Broker|
+|raceoption||$10||N/A||100%||Read Review||Visit Broker|

-|XTrade||$100||CySEC||60%||Read Review||Visit Broker|
+|nadex||$250||Regulated||N/A||Read Review||Visit Broker|

-|HYCM||$50||FSA||$5000||Read Review||Visit Broker|
+|videforex||$10||N/A||100%||Read Review||Visit Broker|

 The Japanese Economy and the Yen